MicrosoftDocs/azure-docs/articles/storage/queues/assign-azure-role-data-access.md

 ---
-title: Assign an Azure RBAC role for access to queue data
+title: Assign an Azure role for access to queue data
 titleSuffix: Azure Storage
 description: Learn how to assign permissions for queue data to an Azure Active Directory security principal with Azure role-based access control (Azure RBAC).
 Azure Storage supports built-in and Azure custom roles for authentication and authorization via Azure AD.
 services: storage